 We all know the importance of applying sunscreen when spending time in the sun.
-The couple beers you enjoy during your yard work probably won’t impact your memory, but one simple way alcohol consumption can lead to a nasty sunburn is because of its impact on your memory.
+The couple of beers you enjoy during your yard work probably won’t impact your memory, but one simple way alcohol consumption can lead to a nasty sunburn is because of its impact on your memory.
 You may be more likely to forget to reapply sunblock while you’re drinking.

 But forgetfulness isn’t the only reason alcohol can lead to a sunburn.
 “Your body metabolizes alcohol into a compound called acetaldehyde.
 Acetaldehyde may cause the skin to be more sensitive to the sun's UV rays, which in turn increases the potential for cell damage that can ultimately lead to cancer.”

 All those extra trips to the bathroom will leave you dehydrated and stripped of electrolytes according to Kate Geagan, RD.
 As a result, the symptoms of alcohol consumption, such as headache and fatigue, are amplified.

 Drinking plenty of water while you’re drinking alcohol not only protects you against sunburn but also helps you avoid waking up to a terrible hangover.